 Furthermore, vaults have a withdrawal fee.
 The main purpose of this fee is to prevent possible exploits from bad-faith actors.
 Without the fee, somebody could deposit just before the harvest() function execution and withdraw straight after that event, taking a % of the gains generated by legitimate stakers.
 Withdrawal fees stay in the vault and are shared amongst vault funds.

-No, the fees are taken every time someone calls the harvest() function.
+No, the performance fees are on profits and are taken every time someone calls the harvest() function.

 Yes.
 Our displayed APY values reflect the predicted rate earned on a vault in a year.
 This rate is determined by the underlying platform it uses, the strategy that it is interacting with at the time, the total amount of funds in the vault and also takes into account the effect of compounding.
 As a unique feature, we have also included all vault fees in the APY calculation.
 What you see is what you get!